Bahrain national cricket team

-The Bahrain national cricket team is the team that represents the country of Bahrain in international cricket.
+The national cricket team represents the Kingdom of Bahrain in international cricket.
 The team is organised by the Bahrain Cricket Association (BCA), which became an ICC affiliate member in 2001 and an associate member in 2017.

 History

-Early History
+Early history

 Cricket has been played in Bahrain since the early 20th century.
 The earliest instance of Cricket was recorded in 1932 when a match was played between Royal British Airforce and Royal British Navy.
 In 1935, the Awali Cricket Club was formed by the then British Oil Company which is now BAPCO – Bahrain Petroleum Company.

 The Bahraini national side made its first international appearance in 1979, at an invitational tournament with Kuwait, Qatar, and Sharjah (one of the United Arab Emirates).

-20th Century
+20th century

 Its first appearance in an Asian Cricket Council tournament came at the 2004 ACC Trophy in Malaysia; since then, Bahrain has regularly appeared in ACC events.
 Bahrain has also made several appearances in World Cricket League tournaments, but was relegated back to regional tournaments after finishing fifth at the 2013 Division Six event.

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Bahrain and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Bahrain and other ICC members after 1 January 2019 will be full T20Is.

 Bahrain made its Twenty20 International debut on 20 January 2019, defeating Saudi Arabia by 41 runs in the 2019 ACC Western Region T20 at Al Emarat Cricket Stadium, Muscat, Oman.